maximilionus/freetype-envision/README.md

 3. Reboot.

 ### Modes
-Currently, there are several configuration presets with different levels of safety. **Normal** preset is considered least likely to cause visual errors in the user's environment, while **Full** one try to maximize the readability of the rendering for all the font drivers and options, while causing severe distortions in the rendering of some elements.
+Currently, there are several configuration presets with different levels of safety. **Normal** preset is considered least likely to cause visual errors in the user's environment, while the **Full** one tries to maximize the readability of the rendering for all the font drivers and options, while causing severe distortions in the rendering of some elements.

 **Normal** mode is used by default, although it is recommended to try if the **Full** mode is suitable for you.
 Details are placed below.